pygod-team/pygod/benchmark/README.md

 # PyGOD Benchmark

-Official implementation of paper [Benchmarking Node Outlier Detection on Graphs](https://arxiv.org/abs/2206.10071).
-Our data is publicly available in the [data repository](https://github.com/pygod-team/data). **Please star, watch, and fork us for the active updates!**
+Official implementation of paper [BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs](https://arxiv.org/abs/2206.10071).
+Our datasets are publicly available in the [data repository](https://github.com/pygod-team/data). **Please star, watch, and fork us for the active updates!**

 ## Usage